 NOV-205, our second compound, acts as a hepatoprotective agent with immunomodulating and anti-inflammatory properties.
-Russian clinical studies completed in 1999 in hepatitis B and C patients showed that after treatment with NOV-205, viral load was undetectable in a high proportion of patients and serum biochemical markers of liver damage were significantly decreased.
-Our Investigational New Drug Application for NOV-205 as mono-therapy for chronic hepatitis C has been accepted by the FDA, and a U.S. Phase 1b trial in patients who previously failed treatment with pegylated interferon plus ribavirin is ongoing.
+Russian clinical studies completed in 1999 in hepatitis B and C patients showed that after treatment with NOV-205, serum viral load was undetectable in a high proportion of patients and serum biochemical markers of liver damage were significantly decreased.
+Our Investigational New Drug Application for NOV-205 as monotherapy for chronic hepatitis C was accepted by the FDA in April 2006, and a U.S. Phase 1b trial in patients who previously failed treatment with pegylated interferon plus ribavirin commenced in September 2006 and is ongoing.

-Our intellectual property portfolio includes four U.S. patents (plus a fifth notice of allowance), two European patents and one Japanese issued patent.
-Overall we have a total of thirty patent applications filed worldwide, with coverage including composition of matter, method of use and manufacturing.
-The breadth of the intellectual property will also allow us to expand our pipeline by claiming and commercializing additional compounds that are based on oxidized glutathione.
+Our intellectual property portfolio of issued patents includes four U.S. patents (plus a fifth notice of allowance), two European patents and one Japanese patent.
+Overall, we have filed more than thirty patent applications filed worldwide, with coverage including composition of matter, method of use and manufacturing.
+The breadth of our intellectual property will also allow us to expand our product pipeline by claiming and commercializing additional compounds that are based on oxidized glutathione.

 We have devoted substantially all of our efforts towards the research and development of our product candidates.
-As of September 30, 2006, we have incurred approximately \$9.0 million in research and development expense since our inception.
+We have incurred approximately \$11.6 million in research and development expense from our inception through December 31, 2006.
 We have had no revenue from product sales to date and have funded our operations through the sale of equity securities and debt financings.
-From our inception through September 30, 2006, we have raised approximately \$29.0 million in equity and debt financings.
-We have never been profitable and have incurred an accumulated deficit of \$21.0 million as of September 30, 2006.
+From our inception through December 31, 2006, we have raised approximately \$29.0 million in equity and debt (subsequently paid off or converted into equity) financings.
+We have never been profitable and have incurred an accumulated deficit of \$23.7 million as of December 31, 2006.